EU extends deadline on Facebook's Kustomer deal to Jan. 7 - NewsBreak

 EU extends deadline on Facebook's Kustomer deal to Jan.
 7

-BRUSSELS (Reuters) - EU antitrust regulators will decide on Jan.
-7 whether to clear Facebook’s purchase of U.S. customer service startup Kustomer, a European Commission filing showed on Wednesday, extending the deadline for a second time after Facebook asked for more time.
+BRUSSELS, Aug 25 (Reuters) - EU antitrust regulators will decide on Jan.
+7 whether to clear Facebook's (FB.O) purchase of U.S. customer service startup Kustomer, a European Commission filing showed on Wednesday, extending the deadline for a second time after Facebook asked for more time.

 The EU executive, which acts as the competition enforcer for the 27-country bloc, is investigating the deal on concerns that it may hurt competition and reinforce the U.S. social media company's power in online advertising.